-Yana Paskova - Photojournalist, Writer, Editor
+Yana Paskova - Photojournalist, Writer, Photo Editor

 Politics: Trump Gawkers

-Photos + written essay proposed to and published by The New York Times - Lens
+Photos + written essay proposed to and published by The New York Times

 - Trump Gawkers

-In the days between Election and Inauguration, voter sentiment spanned from elation to dismissal and finally, to bewildered anger.
-I met a woman dressed as a giant middle finger; a female corporate executive who, while choosing anonymity, opined that Trump was the "real Cinderella story,” and that his Democratic rival Hillary Clinton had "slept her way to the top"; a Muslim woman from Albania who did not believe Trump would enact any anti-immigration policies (and later professed shock from the new administration’s immediate ban on travel from seven Muslim-majority countries) — and her friend, a Moroccan immigrant who had changed his name from Mohamed to Steve in order to get more resume callbacks — which he said he did; the Las Vegas business owner who labeled minorities as responsible for losses to his business profits; a family of Trump supporters chanting “America First” upon entering the Tower's lobby.
+I met a woman dressed as a giant middle finger; a female corporate executive who, while choosing anonymity, opined that Trump was the "real Cinderella story,” and that his Democratic rival Hillary Clinton had "slept her way to the top"; a Muslim woman from Albania who did not believe Trump would enact any anti-immigration policies, to later confess shock from Trump's immediate travel ban against seven Muslim-majority countries—standing near her friend, a Moroccan immigrant who said he’d changed his name from Mohamed to Steve in order to motivate more resume clicks; the Las Vegas business owner who immediately labeled minorities as “responsible” for losses to his business profits; a family of Trump supporters chanting “America First” upon entering the Tower's lobby.

-Post-inauguration, another vein of thought grew in strength: fear and uncertainty.
-It overtook fascination, now second to deciphering a new reality.
-I noticed many more felt the need to temper, modify, disclaim their words: in apologetic, hesitant tones, via half-serious humor, or in direct request to go off-record.
-The first I met was a Muslim woman who couldn’t spare me a minute (let alone a photo or any further identifying information) because her consulate had forbidden any conversation on Trump, in fear of retaliation.
-Unsurprisingly, a German visitor drew a parallel between the current political climate in America to pre-Fascist Germany in the 1920s and 1930s.
-Most unexpected was an avid traveler from the U.K., who capped an incredibly temperate interview with a chuckling defense: "I'm normally pretty neutral, but I just don't want to get banned from the U.S. if I say the wrong thing.”
-His joke belied a real anxiety: his very own postscript, that no one knew who would be targeted next.
+Post-inauguration, another vein of thought drew strength within the tower’s visitors: fear and uncertainty.
+Public fascination withdrew, now second to deciphering a brand new world.
+Many more now tempered, modified, disclaimed their words: in apologetically hesitant tones, via half-serious humor, or in direct request to go off-record.
+The first I met was a Muslim woman who did not wish to spare not a minute nor a photo, nor any further identifying information, because her consulate had forbidden any conversation on Trump in fear of retaliation.
+Unsurprisingly, a German visitor drew parallels between the current political climate in America to pre-Fascist Germany in the 1920s and 1930s.

-Then there were the bold, now even bolder: a group of University of Florida women arriving on Women’s Day to photograph themselves with roses expressing their “femininity” and fight “against sexualization” in the media and by other men, that they said is now more permissible under Trump — who got cat-called the entire time they photographed.
-A former journalist and artist who said she emigrated from Communist China in 1992 to seek more artistic freedom, nonetheless believed most news reports on Trump in America were “fake," and thus, justified any resulting media censorship.
-As we were each survivors of Communist regimes in disparate parts of the world, I was especially interested in why, after running away from government control of journalism and the arts and nearly everything else in her home country, she supported an iteration of it here.
+A former journalist and artist, who said she'd emigrated from Communist China in 1992 to seek more artistic freedom, nonetheless said she believed most news reports on Trump in America were “fake," and thus, “justifying" any resulting media censorship.
+As we were each survivors of Communist regimes in disparate parts of the world, I was especially interested in why, after fleeing government control over journalism, the arts, and nearly all aspects of life in her home country, she supported an iteration of this here.

-“This is different from China — there the government controls everything.
+“This is different from China—there the government controls everything.
 But in America, there's too much freedom.
 That's why we need Trump as president,” she said.
 "He's blocked media from press conferences because they're doing too much damage to the country.
 I don't think he deserves the bad stories.
 I know it's all fake news because Trump's not going to be fake.
-That doesn't make sense — it would damage him to be that.”
+That doesn't make sense—it would damage him to be that.”

 "I think that Trump's just making a statement that he'll turn this guy around.
 This guy, Pruitt, is aware of climate change despite being against it.
-Trump has a strategy — he takes the underdog and turns him around because he likes a challenge.
+Trump has a strategy: he takes the underdog and turns him around because he likes a challenge.
 And sometimes people do the opposite of what they want to do, because they like a challenge.
 There's a method to his madness.”

 From trendy to trending, a hashtag turned president.
 These are his gawkers.